grafana/plugin-tools/docusaurus/docs/ui-extensions/register-an-extension.md

 :::

 Extension points can pass contextual information to the extensions they render, we refer to this data as `context`.
 Extension points defined in core Grafana additionally have a type definition available for these context objects.
-In the following example we will cover how to use this `context` in our component extension and also get the static types right.
+In the following example, we use this `context` in our component extension and also show how to use the static types.

 ```ts title="src/module.ts"
 // This could also come from another plugin or defined manually if a plugin doesn't expose it.